 #14.
 Rolled Fringe with Big Bouncy Curls

-Put your hair into heated curlers to achieve big, bouncy vintage curls.
+Put your hair into heated curlers to achieve big, bouncy curls.
 Pin your fringe back in a voluminous curl to create that vintage look.
 Let the rest of your curls bouncy freely.

 #15.
 Vintage Long Hairstyle